fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS2Images.rst

    sEndDate = wasdi.getParameter("END_DATE", "2023-01-10")

    # Start Search S2 MSI1C Images (Level 1)
-   ProductsFoundArray = wasdi.searchEOImages("S2", sStartDate, sEndDate, sProductType="S2MSI1C", oBoundingBox=oBBox)
+   aoProductsFoundArray = wasdi.searchEOImages("S2", sStartDate, sEndDate, sProductType="S2MSI1C", oBoundingBox=oBBox)

    # The result is an array of Objects.
 Each Object is a Dictionary.

    # If we have results
-   if len(ProductsFoundArray) > 0:
+   if len(aoProductsFoundArray) > 0:

         # We just loop on the results and log file names
-       for oFoundImage in ProductsFoundArray:
+       for oFoundImage in aoProductsFoundArray:
            # THis is the name of the file
            sFileName = oFoundImage["fileName"]
            wasdi.wasdiLog("Found " + sFileName)
            # There are many other proprties, depending by the Provider and the Mission, that can be explored

    # Now lets search L2 Images
-   L2FoundArray = wasdi.searchEOImages("S2", sStartDate, sEndDate, sProductType="S2MSI2A", oBoundingBox=oBBox)
+   aoL2FoundArray = wasdi.searchEOImages("S2", sStartDate, sEndDate, sProductType="S2MSI2A", oBoundingBox=oBBox)
-   wasdi.wasdiLog("Found " + str(len(L2FoundArray)) + " S2MSI2A Images")
+   wasdi.wasdiLog("Found " + str(len(aoL2FoundArray)) + " S2MSI2A Images")

    # For Sentinel 1, we can also filter on the Cloud Coverage
-   CloudCover = "[0 TO 50]"
+   sCloudCover = "[0 TO 50]"
-   L2CloudCoverFound = wasdi.searchEOImages("S2", sStartDate, sEndDate, sProductType="S2MSI2A", oBoundingBox=oBBox, sCloudCoverage=CloudCover)
+   aoL2CloudCoverFound = wasdi.searchEOImages("S2", sStartDate, sEndDate, sProductType="S2MSI2A", oBoundingBox=oBBox, sCloudCoverage=sCloudCover)
-   wasdi.wasdiLog("Found " + str(len(L2CloudCoverFound)) + " S2MSI2A Images with CloudCover = " + CloudCover)
+   wasdi.wasdiLog("Found " + str(len(aoL2CloudCoverFound)) + " S2MSI2A Images with CloudCover = " + sCloudCover)

    # If we have a String Boundig Box...
-   StringBBox = "20.1,43.2,19.3,44.4"
+   sBBox = "20.1,43.2,19.3,44.4"
    # We can convert it in the object
-   oBoundingBox = wasdi.bboxStringToObject(StringBBox)
+   oBoundingBox = wasdi.bboxStringToObject(sBBox)
    # Or we can also use directly lat and lon in the search:
-   L2LatLonFound = wasdi.searchEOImages("S2", sStartDate, sEndDate,  fULLat=20.1, fULLon=43.2, fLRLat=19.3, fLRLon=44.4, sProductType="S2MSI2A")
+   aoL2LatLonFound = wasdi.searchEOImages("S2", sStartDate, sEndDate,  fULLat=20.1, fULLon=43.2, fLRLat=19.3, fLRLon=44.4, sProductType="S2MSI2A")
-   wasdi.wasdiLog("Found " + str(len(L2LatLonFound)) + " S2MSI2A Images")
+   wasdi.wasdiLog("Found " + str(len(aoL2LatLonFound)) + " S2MSI2A Images")

 What it does:

  - Initialize the input varialbe needed.
- - Start Search S1 GRD Images
+ - Start Search S2 L1 Images
- - Loop the results and access some properties
+ - Loop the results and print file names
- - Serach SLC Images
+ - Search L2 Images
- - Search SLC Images adding the relative orbit filter
+ - Search L2 Images adding the cloud coverage
- - Sarch GRD Images using the string-based Bounding Box
+ - Search L2 Images using the lat lon values and not the Bounding Box Object

 .. note::
 	The developer can decide whatever is needed in the params.json file.
 If you will use the `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ your parameters will be generated automatically by WASDI.

 .. note::
 	With the  `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ you can use the `renderAsStrings <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html#render-as-string>`_ flag to ask WASDI to get all your parameters in String Format.
-In this case you will be responsable to convert your data in your code
+In this case you will be responsible to convert your data in your code

 .. note::
 	The Boundig Box Format Here Used is the one used by the User Interface when renderAsStrings is missing or false.
-The Boundig Box fromat when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**
+The Boundig Box format when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**

 .. note::
 	The Date is formatted by the User Interface as "YYYY-MM-DD"